 Many schools are taking a second look at their existing hallways with new eyes and discovering the power and potential of repurposing those spaces.

-In particular, instead of relating to hallways as mere ways of passage, schools are recognizing the transformative potential of these spaces as attractive and compelling destinations unto themselves.
+Instead of relating to hallways as mere passageways, schools recognize their potential as attractive destinations unto themselves.

 In one example of this trend, students from California State University, Long Beach collaborated with Herman Miller Education to redesign a hallway in an academic services building.